George Child Villiers, 5th Earl of Jersey

-He added the name of Child to his own by royal license in 1819.
+He added the name of Child to his own by royal licence in 1819.

 Background and education

 Styled Viscount Villiers from birth, he was the son of George Villiers, 4th Earl of Jersey, by his wife Frances Twysden, daughter of the Right Reverend Philip Twysden, Bishop of Raphoe.
 He attended Harrow and obtained a Master of Arts degree from St John's College, Cambridge.
 He was a Gentleman of the Bedchamber to the Prince of Wales in 1795.

 Political career

 Lord Jersey succeeded in the earldom on the death of his father in 1805 and took his seat in the House of Lords.
 He served as Lord Chamberlain of the Household under the Duke of Wellington between July and November 1830 and was sworn of the Privy Council in July 1830.
 He was Lord Chamberlain for a second time under Sir Robert Peel from 1834 to 1835.
 He again held office under Peel as Master of the Horse from 1841 to 1846, and again briefly under Lord Derby in 1852.
 He was awarded the honorary degree of Doctor of Civil Law by the University of Oxford.